-Both Girl Scouts of the USA (GSUSA) and Boy Scouts of America (BSA) encourage their members to earn a religious recognition.
+Both Girl Scouts of the USA (GSUSA) and Scouts BSA encourage their members to earn a religious recognition.
 Guidelines for working toward a religious recognition in scouting are developed by the religious organization.

 Religion in Life for Girl Scouts, our online resource, includes a program for younger girls and a program for older girls developed by UUA staff.
 The page, Girl Scouts and Faith on the GSUSA website explains how religious recognition programs fit into Girl Scouting.
 The online Religion in Life for Girl Scouts program was developed and published by UUA Faith Development Office (FDO) staff.

-Religion in Life for Boy Scouts was recently updated by the UUA Faith Development Office and is available at no charge online.
+Religion in Life for Scouts BSA was recently updated by the UUA Faith Development Office and is available at no charge online.
 For Cub Scouts and Webelos, Love and Help, a program in Unitarian Universalist identity for 7- to 11-year olds, is now available for purchase at inSpirit: UU Book and Gift shop.

 UUA and Boy Scouts of America